-Investment income (e.g. dividends, interests) received by a Portuguese tax resident with origin in a blacklisted jurisdiction as well as capital gains from debt securities and fund units and capital derived from the liquidation of fiduciary structures located therein are subject to an aggravated tax rate of 35%.
-The same aggravated tax rate is applied, as an autonomous taxation, over the payments made to a non-resident entity, located on blacklisted jurisdictions.
+Investment income (e.g. dividends, interests) received by a Portuguese tax resident with origin in a blacklisted jurisdiction, as well as capital gains from debt securities and fund units and capital derived from the liquidation of fiduciary structures located therein, are subject to an aggravated tax rate of 35%.
+The same aggravated tax rate is applied, as an autonomous taxation, over the payments made to a non-resident entity, located in a blacklisted jurisdiction.

-Other limitations regarding PIT may also be imposed, such as the non-consideration for tax assessment purposes of capital losses in operations involving, as a counterpart, an entity located on a blacklisted jurisdiction.
+Other limitations regarding PIT may also be imposed, such as the non-consideration for tax assessment purposes of capital losses in operations involving, as a counterpart, an entity located in a blacklisted jurisdiction.

-Moreover, the acquisition and holding of real estate by an entity located in a blacklisted jurisdiction triggers, respectively, a RETT at a 10% rate, RET at a rate of 7.5% and, whenever the real estate's tax value is equal or higher than \in 1,000,000.00, SD is due at 7.5%.
+Moreover, the acquisition and holding of real estate by an entity located in a blacklisted jurisdiction triggers, respectively, a RETT at a 10% rate, RET at a rate of 7.5% and, following the approval and entrance into force of the Budget State Law for 2017, the new tax on real estate holdings is applicable to an entity located in a blacklisted jurisdiction over the whole urban property holding (and not solely over the real estate holdings that exceed ε 600,000).

-3.6 Is there any general anti-avoidance or anti-abuse rule to counteract tax advantages?
+2.6 Is there any general anti-avoidance or anti-abuse rule to counteract tax advantages?

 Portuguese General Tax Law foresees the possibility of disregarding an artificial or fraudulent operation, wholly or mainly aimed at the reduction, elimination or postponement of taxes that otherwise would be due.

-If the Portuguese tax authorities determine the application of this clause, they will focus on the economic substance of the underlying transaction and will apply the tax rules that would be applied in the absence of the abusive operations.
+If the Portuguese Tax Authorities determine the application of this clause, they will focus on the economic substance of the underlying transaction and will apply the tax rules that would be applied in the absence of the abusive operations.